 f society information must be classified according to its sensitivity and an information owner assigned.
 The IT Team will maintain an information asset inventory which is also updated periodically, according to its risk profile and protected accordingly.

 f society has instituted the policy A08 Asset Management Policy.

 Employees must be aware of and must follow a number of controls and procedures, which exist to limit access to confidential information.
-The IT Team are responsible for both establishing and maintaining robust logical access controls.
+The IT Team is responsible for both establishing and maintaining robust logical access controls.

 f society has instituted the policy A09 Access Control Policy.

-Where cryptographic controls are employed by F society a policy on the use of cryptographic controls for protection of information must be developed and implemented.
+Where cryptographic controls are employed by F society a policy on the use of cryptographic controls for the protection of information must be developed and implemented.

 f society has instituted the policy A10 Encryption Policy.

 Physical and Environmental Security

 Staff must be aware of and must follow the detailed set of measures, controls, and procedures that exist to ensure adequate control of physical security.
 These include.

 - building and individual alarm systems